 3. Comprehensive Insurance

 A comprehensive insurance policy is one of those things that are nice to have.
-However, it can be pricey and may not be worthwhile if your car would be relatively easy for you to replace, if you had to.
-You can bring down the price of a policy is your vehicle has anti-theft and tracking devices installed.
+However, coverage can be pricey and may not be worthwhile if your car would be relatively easy for you to replace, if you had to.
+Note though that you can bring down the price of this policy if your vehicle has an anti-theft and tracking devices installed.

 4. Uninsured Motorist Protection